 To the Officers and Members of the Thirty-fifth Annual Encampment.
-Commandery-in-Chief.
-Sons of Veterans.
-U. S. A., Greeting:-
+Commandery-in-Chief, Sons of Veterans.
+U. S. A., Greeting:---

 For thirty-five years it has been the duty of each succeeding Commander-in-Chief of the Sons of Veterans to give an account of his leadership and direction of the affairs of the Order.
-As we look back, we see a long line of illustrious men who served in the ranks, and in the Camps and Divisions, as officers, who through carnest, efficient and patriotic work for the Order finally gained the topmost round as director-general or Commander-in-Chief.
+As we look hack, we see a long line of illustrious men who served in the ranks, and in the Camps and Divisions, as officers, who through earnest, efficient and patriotic work for the Order finally gained the topmost round as director-general or Commander-in-Chief.

-When the Encampment at Washington, D. C.. conferred upon me the honorable position of Commander-in-Chief, I stated in my acceptance that I would expect the assistance of all who were present at that time and their friends, and am glad to say here that in my work I have been blessed with the cordial conferration of our membership everywhere co-operation of our membership everywhere.
+When the Encampment at Washington, D. C., conferred upon me the honorable position of Commander-in-Chief, I stated in my acceptance that I would expect the assistance of all who were present at that time and their friends, and am glad to say here that in my work I have been blessed with the cordial co-operation of our membership everywhere.
+How well I have performed the duties of that great office is